 And she does it all without even needing to use an accio summoning charm.
 She is so magic, I reckon she would make an epic teacher at Hogwarts.
 When I think about it, the signs have been there for a while.
-I mean, she wears more black than Professor Snape, is as strict but fair as Professor McGonagall, is as kooky as Professor Trelawney, as bubbly as Professor Sprout, as wise, and old, as Professor Dumbledore, (though less hairy) and she drinks like Hagrid.
+I mean, she wears more black than Professor Snape, is as strict but fair as Professor McGonagall, is as kooky as Professor Trelawney, as wise, and old, as Professor Dumbledore, (though less hairy) and she drinks like Hagrid (I’ll probablygetin trouble for saying that).
 She’s like an ultra wizard.
 Which is, I think, how she managed to turn our holiday to Britain into a non-stop week of wizarding fun.

-You see, I love Harry Potter and all things wizardly almost as much as I love eating, and if you’d ever seen me eat, you’d know that is a huge amount!
-And though I knew we were travelling from London to Edinburgh on our way to visit my Gran and Grandad in Norwich, I didn’t know that Professor Mumbledore would conjure a wild wizarding ride out of nowhere.
+You see, I love Harry Potter and all things wizardly almost as much as I love eating, and if you’d ever seen me eat, you’d know that is a lot!
+And though I knew we were travelling from London to Edinburgh on our way to visit my Gran and Grandad in Norwich, I didn’t know that Professor Mumbledore would conjure a wild wizarding ride out of thin air.

 Tower Bridge, London

 In the ‘Order of the Phoenix”, Harry Potter, Mad Eye Moody and their friends fly over Tower Bridge on their broomsticks.
 It’s a super cool bridge and though we had to walk, because Mumbledore didn’t think to conjure up any broomsticks, it was awesome to see it in real life.

 The Millennium Foot Bridge was pulverised by a pack of Death Eaters in ‘The Half-Blood Prince’ but thankfully when we crossed it didn’t fall down once, and there weren’t any death eaters around.
 I know, because I was a bit nervous and checked.